 Let the dough rise again for 30 minutes, uncovered (this is the final proof).

 Preheat oven to 375°F. Bake rolls for 14-15 minutes or until tops of bread rolls are golden brown.
-If desired, brush the tops with melted butter or honey butter while bread is warm.
+If desired, brush the tops with melted butter/honey butter and flaky sea salt while bread is warm.

 1 packet yeast = 2 1/4 tsp.
 Be sure to use active dry yeast, not instant yeast or rapid rise.If milk gets too hot, let cool until it reaches 105°F-115°F. Adding extra hot liquids to yeast may kill the yeast.
 Think “warm” not “hot.”When folding, dough may be challenging to work with.
 Lightly flour your surface and hands to make handling the dough an easier process.
 Wet dough = good dough!
 The folding is a tried and true method of gently continuing to develop dough strength, and is particularly useful when dealing with wet dough.
 Spread butter or honey butter and flaky sea salt on top of bread rolls if desired.
 Line baking sheet with parchment paper if desired.
 I don’t usually line mine and the rolls never stick.